Written by our Founder & Head Instructor, Cherry Collins

 Cherry Collins (pictured right) founded Surrey and Hants Tai Chi & Qigong in 2011, starting with just one evening class a week.
 One soon became two and two became four.
 As news and popularity of the classes grew Cherry quit her 9-5 job and took a leap of faith to teach full time.
 We now have 20 popular classes a week at various levels.

 Cherry has an Intermediate Taijiquan Instructor's qualification awarded by her teacher, 3 Times China National Champion, Master Wang Hai Jun.
 Cherry also has a Chinese Duan Wei Qualification, awarded by the Chinese Wushu Association.
 In 2013 Cherry visited China with her teacher, Master Wang Hai Jun and entered the Jiaozuo International Tai Chi competition - an event which is held every two years and attracts approximately 3800 entrants from over 20 counties.
 Cherry won a gold medal for the Women's Traditional Chen Tai Chi Hand Form and a Silver Medal for her Chen Style Sword Form.

-Cherry continues to train 10 hours a month in London with Master Wang and has attended his seminars, camps and training tours in China, Poland, France, Spain and ireland.
+Cherry continues to train in London with Master Wang and has attended his seminars, camps and training tours in China, Poland, France, Spain and ireland.